phidra/notes/2021-04-03-the-single-responsibility-principle-revisited.md

 > Coupling and cohesion are scales, not booleans.
 That’s why we speak about “high” and “low” cohesion, “high” and “low” coupling.

-Et il donne une autre guideline que j'aime beaucoup, et qui fait le lien avec son exemple en php du début de l'article :
+Et il donne une autre guideline que j'aime beaucoup, et qui fait bien le lien avec son exemple en php du début de l'article :

 > If you need to retain something from this article, it’s the following: the goal is not to be 100% decoupled and 100% cohesive, it’s doing our best to avoid unnecessary coupling and making our modules as cohesive as possible.

 Par ailleurs :

 > Your decisions will depend on the context.
 By order of importance:
-> The business model and the problem domain of your company.
+> - The business model and the problem domain of your company.
-> The outcomes the software should have.
+> - The outcomes the software should have.
-> The technology used, and the reason you use them.
+> - The technology used, and the reason you use them.

 Je trouve intéressante son envie, déjà exprimée dans d'autres articles de revenir à "à quoi sert le code qu'on écrit".